 - Product price listings

 - Address payment date/method

 Rather, when goods pass hands from seller to buyer, it is the responsibility of both parties to specifiy these details in ther contracts.
-For example, buyers must highlight the documents they want the sellers to provide to ensure custom clearance and other litigations.
+For example, buyers have to highlight the documents that they want the sellers to provide to ensure custom clearance and other litigations.
 Besides this, these parties must use the incoterms as a guide to details out the possible liabilities for product failure.
 Providing assurance against disputes and delivery issues must also be highlighted in the contract.

 Are there other Intercoms versions?
 Are they important?

 Ans: The other version still in effect is Intercoms 2010 - these regulations continue to be in effect for companies using them.
 However, as the latest edition, Intercoms 2020 is the go-to version of these transport rules.

 Who makes the Incoterms rules?